Five-spice powder

-Five-spice powder (五香粉 (wǔxiāng fěn)) is a spice mixture of five or more spices used predominantly in almost all branches of Chinese cuisine.
-It is also used in Hawaiian cuisine and Vietnamese cuisine.
-The five flavors of the spices (sweet, bitter, sour, salty, and savory) refers to the five traditional Chinese elements.
+Five-spice powder (五香粉 (wǔxiāng fěn)) is a spice mixture of five or more spices—commonly star anise, cloves, Chinese cinnamon, Sichuan pepper, and fennel seeds—used predominantly in almost all branches of Chinese cuisine.
+The five flavors of the spices reflect the five traditional Chinese elements (wood, fire, earth, metal, and water) and flavors (sweet, bitter, sour, salty, and savory).
+The addition of eight other spices creates thirteen-spice powder (十三香), which is used less commonly.

 Ingredients

 While there are many variants, a common mix is: